 ABOUT CASA

-Calgary Apollo Softball Association (CASA) is an LGBTQ2S+ non-profit softball organization welcoming any skill level, dedicated to providing a fun, safe, and social league for all.
+Calgary Apollo Softball Association (CASA) is an 2SLGBTQ+ non-profit softball organization welcoming any skill level, dedicated to providing a fun, safe, inclusive, and social league for all.

 Players register as individuals or with a "buddy" in February each year.
 Teams are formed by a draft hosted by the CASA Board.
 Every player who joins CASA is drafted by a team captain and guaranteed to play.
 This allows for greater inclusion, socialization, and accommodations of new players each year!
 The league runs on Wednesday evenings, May to September, throughout Calgary.